BioinfoApplication-XMU/Part-I.-Bioinformatics-data-Skills/README.md

 > - **Treat Data as Read-Only**
 > - **Document Everything** \(-- Too geeky?\) Just as a well-organized laboratory makes a scientist’s life easier, a well-organized and well-documented project makes a bioinformatician’s life easier.
 >
-> 《Bioinformatics Data Skills》  LuLab from Tsinghua University
+> 《Bioinformatics Data Skills》
+   LuLab course from Tsinghua University---https://lulab2.gitbook.io/teaching/